dmitriz/cpsfy/README.md

 Typically Node API callbacks are called with at least two arguments as `callback(error, arg1, ...)`, where the first argument is used as indication of error.
-The CPS functions include this case by not restricting the number arguments passed to any of its callback functions.
+CPS functions generalize this case to arbitrary number of callbacks accepting arbitrary number of arguments each.

 ## HTTP requests